joshreed104/precourse-2/More Complex Page/README.md

 ##Bonus work

-If you find front-end design particularly interesting, then you should learn bootstrap, a responsive-design CSS framework.
+If you want to learn more about CSS frameworks, then you should learn bootstrap, a responsive-design CSS framework.
 It's documentation can be found on the website you just emulated.
 However, you may find a tutorial more helpful.
+This time, rebuild your clone using boostrap.

 [Bootstrap tutorial](https://www.youtube.com/watch?v=YXVoqJEwqoQ)